Skip to main content

 Solar Panels in Louth

+Solar panels in Louth are a strong investment.
 County Louth benefits from its east coast position with relatively low rainfall of 875mm and around 1,315 sunshine hours.
 A 4kWp system generates approximately 3,524 kWh annually.
-Louth had 984 SEAI installations in 2024, growing 35% year-on-year, with one of the strongest per-capita adoption rates at 35.52 per 10,000 people — the highest in Ireland.
+Louth had 1,084 SEAI installations in 2025, with one of the strongest per-capita adoption rates in the country.

 Save on Electricity Bills